The Rural Inca Trail Experience

 Aguas Calientes | Machu Picchu - Ollantaytambo - Cusco

 Highlight of the day: Exploring the Lost City of the Incas, Machu Picchu.

 Tour the Incredible Machu Picchu

-Around midday, it’ll be time to descend to the small town of Aguas Calientes to enjoy some lunch in a restaurant of your choice before you head to the train station.
-You’ll travel by rail to Ollantaytambo, where our private transport will be waiting to take you back to your accommodation in Cusco, where you can finally put your feet up and rest.
+Around noon, it will be time to return to the small town of Aguas Calientes for lunch at a restaurant of your choice before heading to the station and boarding the train to Ollantaytambo, from where our private transportation will be waiting for us to return to Cusco, where you will finally stop walking and rest.

 Your long-awaited trip to Machu Picchu is finally here!
 You’ll need to wake up while it’s still dark to have some breakfast before heading to the bus stop in Aguas Calientes.
 We catch the bus at 5:30 am to make sure we’re one of the first people to enter at 6:00 am when the entrance opens.
 This way, we can beat the crowds, and you get to enjoy the fantastic citadel with very few others inside and see the glorious morning light cast a wonderful glow over the huge stones.

-Once inside, your guide will give you a guided tour of all the important parts of the archaeological site, such as temples, terraces, palaces, priest's houses, the Intihuatana, the industrial sector, and the farming fields.
-They’ll teach you about all the history of this wonderful place, and you’ll discover all its mysterious secrets.
+Once inside, our guide will take you on a one-and-a-half-hour guided tour of some of the most important parts of the archaeological site.
+He´ll teach you all the history of this wonderful place, and you´ll discover its mysteries.